Definition

 Channel member dependence refers to a channel member‘s need to maintain a particular channel relationship in order to achieve desired goals.
 [2]

-Channel member satisfaction refers to the channel member‘s affective state reflecting its overall approval or disapproval of a channel relationship with another firm.
+Channel member satisfaction is the channel member‘s affective state reflecting its overall approval or disapproval of a channel relationship with another firm.
 [2]

-Channel control refers to the actual impact that a channel member achieves on an associated channel member’s beliefs, attitudes, and behavior.
+Channel control is the actual impact that a channel member achieves on an associated member’s beliefs, attitudes, and behavior.
 [2]

 Channel power refers to the ability of a particular channel member to control or influence the decision making and behavior of another channel member, or one channel member’s potential for influence with another channel member.
 [2]